Billing Logic¶

 Session Replay¶

-- Enabling session replay collection
+- Enable session replay collection

 Billing Item Statistics

-Cost Calculation Formula: Daily cost = (Actual billed quantity / 1,000) * Corresponding unit price
+Cost Calculation Formula: Daily cost = Actual billed quantity/1000 * Corresponding unit price

 Warning